-Research & Development.
+Hospitals and health systems rely on continued innovation in drug therapies, and they play an important role in the development of new drugs.
 Academic medical centers play a leading role in both the development of the underlying science supporting new drug therapies (basic science research), as well as the development and testing of new therapies (applied or translational research).
 A combination of public and private funding supports this work, including grants from the National Institutes of Health, philanthropy and biopharmaceutical companies.

-A report from Tufts University underlined that "a close and synergistic relationship between [the biopharmaceutical and academic medical center] sectors is critical to ensuring a robust national capacity."
-The report noted that more than 50 percent of researchers at academic medical centers contribute to drug and device medical trials, and partnerships between biopharmaceutical companies and academic hospitals have increased in recent years.
+A report from Tufts University underlined that "a close and synergistic relationship between [the biopharmaceutical and academic medical center] sectors is critical to ensuring a robust national capacity."8 The report noted that more than 50 percent of researchers at academic medical centers contribute to drug and device medical trials, and partnerships between biopharmaceutical companies and academic hospitals have increased in recent years.

 A New England Journal of Medicine report underscored the benefits provided by public-sector research institutions (PSRI), which include academic medical centers and their affiliated universities.
 Specifically, the study's authors found that PSRI were responsible for 153 drugs, vaccines or new indicators for existing drugs approved by the Food and Drug Administration (FDA) between 1970 and 2009.
-They also found that hospitals and PSRIs were predisposed to discover drugs that have a disproportionately important clinical effect and those that could be used for widespread public health concerns, including the treatment of cancer and infectious diseases, as well as vaccination development.
+They also found that hospitals and PSRIs were predisposed to discover drugs that have a disproportionately important clinical effect9 and those that could be used for widespread public health concerns, including the treatment of cancer and infectious diseases, as well as vaccination development.10